trofimich/TwinCAT.OpenFramework/README.md

 - ✅ Core logic is based on an **exception-handling mechanism**.
 Many type of exceptions supported: Standard, NotSupported, NotImplemented, ArgumentNull, ArgumentOutOfRange, ArgumentValueNotSupported, Aggregate, etc...
 - ✅ Support for **dynamic collections** with automatic memory management: ListOfBytes, List, Dictionary, UniqueSet
 - ✅ Utilities for working with **long strings**: StringHelper/WideStringHelper, StringBuilder/WideStringBuilder.
 Strings with more then 255 characters are also supported.
-- ✅ An **automation engine**: AutomationRunner manages 1..* AutomationUnits.
-Each Automationunit manages 0..* hierarchical devices
+- ✅ An **automation engine**: AutomationRunner manages 1..* AutomationControllers.
+Each AutomationController manages 0..* hierarchical devices
 - 🔧 Many other components — either already ported or pending adaptation

 ---